 Yarmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small town, Yarmouth does not have a public transit system used by locals to get to and from work.

 If knowledge is power, Yarmouth is a pretty powerful place.
 59.81% of the adults in Yarmouth have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Yarmouth in 2010 was $47,652, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $190,608 for a family of four.
 However, Yarmouth contains both very wealthy and poor people as well.